 ALDER LAKE BENCHMARKS

 Intel claims that its new P-cores have an average performance increase of 19% when compared to the previous generation at the same clock speed.
-However, like all performance claims from manufacturers, Intel has undoubtedly curated these benchmarks to make Alder Lake appear as favourably as possible and so they should be taken with a degree of skepticism.
+However, like all performance claims from manufacturers, Intel has undoubtedly curated these benchmarks to make Alder Lake appear as favourably as possible, and so they should be taken with a degree of scepticism.